Network resilience: Tipping points in ecological networks

-The final goal of uncovering the underlying mechanisms behind tipping points is to develop biologically viable management/control principles and strategies to remove the tipping point to delay the occurrence of unwanted critical transitions across different scales \cite{jiang2019harnessing}.
-These transitions include global ecological state transition at the planetary scale \cite{barnosky2012approaching}, the shutdown of the thermohaline circulation in the North Atlantic at the regional scale \cite{rahmstorf2002ocean}, the switch of shallow lakes from clear to turbid waters and global extinction of species at local scales \cite{scheffer1997ecology, drake2010early, dai2012generic}.
-Due to the nonlinear nature of ecosystems, it is difficult to control them since controlling nonlinear dynamical networks remains to be an outstanding problem and is currently an active area of research \cite{dai2012generic, fiedler2013dynamics}.
-Especially for the tipping point control problem, Nishikawa et al. \cite{nishikawa2014controlling, wells2015control, wang2016geometrical} investigate how small perturbations can be used to drive the system to the desired attractor.
-Vidiella et al. \cite{vidiella2018exploiting} demonstrate that in semiarid ecosystems, the phenomenon of an ecological `ghost,' a long transient phase during which the system maintains its stability, may be exploited to delay or prevent the occurrence of a tipping point \cite{vidiella2018exploiting}.
+The ultimate goal of uncovering the mechanisms underlying tipping points is to develop biologically viable management/control principles and strategies that eliminate the tipping point, delay the occurrence of unwanted critical transitions\cite{jiang2019harnessing}, and restore a failed system to the desired state.
+These transitions include global ecological state transitions at the planetary scale \cite{barnosky2012approaching}, the shutdown of thermohaline circulation in the North Atlantic at the regional scale \cite{rahmstorf2002ocean}, and at the local scale, the switching of shallow lakes from clear to turbid waters and the global extinction of species \cite{scheffer1997ecology, drake2010early, dai2012generic}.
+Due to the nonlinear nature of ecosystems, it is difficult to control them; controlling nonlinear dynamical networks remains an outstanding problem and is currently an active area of research \cite{dai2012generic}.
+Especially with respect to the systems with critical transitions, Nishikawa et al. \cite{nishikawa2014controlling} investigated how small perturbations can be used to drive the system to the desired attractor.
+Vidiella et al. \cite{vidiella2018exploiting} demonstrated that in semiarid ecosystems, the phenomenon of an ecological ``ghost'' (a long transient phase during which the system maintains its stability) may be exploited to delay or prevent the occurrence of a tipping point \cite{vidiella2018exploiting}.